keebio/keebio-docs/docs/dilly-build-guide.md

 Add tape over the microcontroller to prevent any short circuits from it touching the bottom plate.

 ![Add tape over microcontroller](./assets/images/dilly/IMG_8379.jpeg)

+## Add RGB Strip (Optional)

+Use the VCC/RGB/GND breakout pads on the PCB to connect the RGB strip to the microcontroller.

 ## Assemble Case